Celia Cruz: Tributes and legacy

 On 16 March 2011, Celia Cruz was honored by the United States Postal Service with a commemorative postage stamp.
 The Cruz stamp was one of a group of five stamps honoring Latin music greats, also including Selena, Tito Puente, Carmen Miranda, and Carlos Gardel.
 The Smithsonian's National Museum of American History collaborated with photographer Robert Weingarten to create an object-based portrait of Celia Cruz featuring artifacts in the museum.
 The portrait was unveiled on 3 October 2012.

 On 21 October 2013, Google honored her with a Google Doodle.
 Jennifer Lopez honored Cruz with her presentation at the 41st American Music Awards ceremony.
 The singers Yuri, La India, Maluma and Aymée Nuviola did the same at the Latin American Music Awards.
 Also in 2013, Cruz was inducted into the New Jersey Hall Fame.
 In October 2015, Telemundo premiered an 80-episode docu-drama based on Cruz's life, Celia.

-In 2015, the television networks RCN Televisión and Telemundo, made the Celia a TV series, based on the life of Celia Cruz.
-Celia was played by the actresses Jeimy Osorio and Aymée Nuviola and counted on the voice of Patty Padilla.
-In 2019, Angélique Kidjo released a tribute album to Cruz, entitled Celia, including songs spanning all of Celia's Cruz career reinvented with an Afrobeat feel.
+In 2015, the television networks RCN Televisión and Telemundo produced the TV series Celia based on the life of Crus.
+Cruz was played by the actresses Jeimy Osorio and Aymée Nuviola and counted on the voice of Patty Padilla.
+In 2019, Angélique Kidjo released a tribute album to Cruz, entitled Celia, including songs spanning all of Cruz's career reinvented with an Afrobeat feel.
 It features Tony Allen (musician), Meshell Ndegeocello and the Gangbé Brass Band.

-In 2018, a monument to Celia Cruz was unveiled in the Cuban Heritage Park in Hialeah, Florida.
+In 2018, a monument to Cruz was unveiled in the Cuban Heritage Park in Hialeah, Florida.
 Also in 2018, the Celia Cruz Estate launched a brand inspired by Cruz which featured merchandise inspired and about Cruz.

 In 2019, Chilean-American poet Marjorie Agosin created a chamber music theatre performance titled "Las Magníficas" (The Magnificent Ones), based on the life of Celia Cruz and Chilean singer-songwriter Violeta Parra.

-On June 2, 2021, the City of New York honored Celia Cruz by co-naming the intersection of Reservoir Avenue and East 195th Street in the Kingsbridge Heights section of The Bronx, near the High School that is the named in her honor, "Celia Cruz Way".
+On 2 June 2021, New York City honored Celia Cruz by co-naming the intersection of Reservoir Avenue and East 195th Street in the Kingsbridge Heights section of The Bronx, near the high school that is the named in her honor, "Celia Cruz Way".
+Los Angeles has also named the intersection of Hollywood Boulevard and Argyle Avenue after her.

+In 2023, Rolling Stone ranked Cruz at No. 18 on their list of the 200 Greatest Singers of All Time.
 In February 2023, Cruz was selected as an honoree in the 2024 American Women quarter program, making her the first Afro-Latina to appear on a U.S quarter.

+On 21 October 2025, on what would have been Cruz's 100th birthday, a group of Cuban musicians and the US top representative to the island, Mike Hammer, paid a homage to Cruz's legacy at a Catholic church in Havana, after a planned major ceremony at a local music hall was cancelled without explanation by the government, allegedly because of Cruz being fiercely critical of the Castros.

 Discography

+Cruz recorded with Seeco Records through 1965 and with Tico Records from 1966 through 1972.
+Later, she recorded with Vaya Records and with its parent company, Fania Records.